mallamba/Connected-Devices---C-programming/README.md

 Server in C uploaded onto an Axis network camera.

-Client in Java running to receive a stream of pgotos according to a set resolution with a specific frames rate per second.
+Client in Java running to receive a stream of photos according to a set of resolution with a specific frames rate per second.